 The reimagining of the series is enough fun to delight old fans and rope in newer players.
 There's no multiplayer, but it's still fun to watch as a non-player, just to take in the sights of the action-packed planets.

-8. Lego Marvel Super Heroes 2
+14. Lego Marvel Super Heroes 2

 You love video games, you love Lego bricks and you love the Marvel Universe?
 Lego Marvel Super Heroes 2 is perfect for kids of all ages, letting them play as heroes and villains in a massive cosmic storyline across the globe and multiple realities.
 While fighting Kang the Conquerer, you'll see all of your favorite heroes from Marvel movies as well as comic favorites like Kamala Khan (Ms. Marvel), Spider-Gwen and Mysterio.

-9. Rocket League
+15. Rocket League

-Rocket League is downright addictive, and it will bring out the competitive side in your family.
+Rocket League is downright addictive, and it will bring out the competitive side of your family.
 The popular multiplayer game combines cars with soccer on a giant pitch, using turbo boosts and fancy steering to guide the ball into your opponent's goal.
 If that doesn't sound exciting enough, then the game offers a huge number of 'mutators' that will change parts of the game in different ways, like changing the physics to turn this soccer-like game into one more like ice hockey or basketball.

-It's an easy concept to understand, but takes time to fully master, so it's great if you want a new digital hobby or just want to quickly set up a 'pick up' game between first time players who want to try it out.
+It's an easy concept to understand but takes time to fully master, so it's great if you want a new digital hobby or just want to quickly set up a 'pick up' game between first-time players who want to try it out.
 Up to four players can play together with split-screen multiplayer, so everyone can play together and score goals in fast and furious ways.

-10. Skylanders Imaginators
+16. Skylanders Imaginators

 The most recent version, "Imaginators" comes in a starter pack that includes two characters and a creation crystal, which you can use to create your own characters or play randomly generated ones.
-The game itself features platform and combat action, with swapping over the figures on your Portal of Power peripheral a must in order to complete the levels.
+The game itself features platform and combat action, with swapping over the figures on your Portal of Power peripheral necessary to complete the levels.
 The constantly changing environments and challenges, combined with the unique tactility of using the toys to summon your in-game character are what make the Skylanders experience a uniquely enjoyable one.

 How to choose the best PS4 family games for you

-One of your first considerations when making a buying decision is if you're specifically looking for multiplayer or single player games.
+One of your first considerations when making a buying decision is if you're specifically looking for multiplayer or single-player games.
 The majority of games as a whole only let one person have control at any one time, even if they can play online with others.
-If you want everyone in the family to play at once, you need to look for games with local multiplayer or local co-op, and have a matching number of controllers to use.
+If you want everyone in the family to play at once, you need to look for games with local multiplayer or local co-op and have a matching number of controllers to use.